Supplements in the shape of a vitamin pill

 As we age, our bodies have consistently higher levels of inflammation-causing molecules (3) that can exacerbate the aging process and lead to chronic disease.
 Supplements such as calcium and omega 3 can make you feel younger due to their ability to reduce inflammation, says Valdez.
 These nutrients also help build and support healthy bones, skin, and muscle function.

-The Best Anti-Aging Vitamins
+The Best Anti-Aging Vitamins and Supplements

 Looking to add some supplements to your regimen?
 Here are nine of the best, according to registered dietitians.